klejton/Getting-and-Cleaning-Data-Coursera/README.md

 Project - Getting and Cleaning Data

-The run_analysis.R script does the data preparation and then the 5 steps required in the course project.
+The project.R script does the data preparation and then the 5 steps required in the course project.
 Downloading the dataset</b>

 Dataset is downloaded through "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" and extracted under UCI HAR Dataset using unzip() function.